 If you don’t actually want the files gone for good, deleting files is considered user error, but there is also the potential for total loss of data from failure that is not related to user error or at least partially removed from their control.
 As these HDDs become more widely used, we are starting to see some failures in SMR based WD drives where all data is lost in a heartbeat.
 In the past, when the translator was damaged – which can be a result of media failure for numerous reasons – data recovery engineers could often rebuild the translator and recover the data.
 With the introduction of this new translator design, which we will refer to as a multi-layer translator, the data could be gone for good if the translator tables are damaged or altered.

-Besides the potential to lose all data if the service area suffers some damage, there is also the potential for an inexperienced data recovery technician to apply old-style fixes to an SMR HDD that could lead to total loss of data because it alters the multi-layer translator, or SMR translation tables.
+Besides the potential to lose all data if the service area suffers some damage, there is also the potential for an inexperienced data recovery technician to apply old-style fixes to an SMR disk drive that could lead to total loss of data because it alters the multi-layer translator, or SMR translation tables.
 In these cases, the drive will appear to function normally, but all sectors will be zero.
 As a matter of fact, you could most likely use the drive and start adding new data just as if the drive was new (blank).
 DR labs will need to study the new design and hopefully understand what procedures to follow for successful data recovery.

 As you can see, data recovery requires continued training, research, tools, and understanding, and we haven’t even begun to talk about helium filled disk drives. 🙂